 Decorah Area Resources.
 Students and other Luther College community members may also choose to seek out support or advice off campus.
 Resources include:

 a.
-If the Respondent is a faculty or staff member, the respective faculty or staff handbooks will outline the processes and procedures.
+If the Respondent is a faculty or staff member, the respective faculty or staff handbook will outline the processes and procedures.
 If the Respondent is a student, the Code of Conduct and the processes outlined below will apply.

 c.
-If the Respondent is a student, the Harassing Conduct Officer will prepare a written fact-finding report in consultation with the Vice President and Dean for Student Life.
-The investigation will generally include, at a minimum, separate interviews of the Complainant and the Respondent.
-The Complainant and the Respondent will be permitted to have an advisor/support person (not an attorney) present during their respective interviews.
-The investigator will also gather and review other evidence as deemed necessary.
+If the respondent is a student, the investigator will prepare a written report in consultation with the Director of Student Rights and Responsibilities.
+The investigation will generally include, at a minimum, separate interviews of the complainant and the respondent.
+The complainant and the respondent will be permitted to have Luther College support person - a college employee or student (not an attorney) - present during their respective interviews.
+The investigator will gather and review other evidence as deemed necessary.

 e.
 If the charges do have merit, the Director of Student Rights and Responsibilities may resolve the charges administratively by mutual consent of the parties involved.
-Such resolution shall be final, and there shall be no subsequent proceedings.
+Such resolution shall be final, and there shall be no appeal or subsequent proceedings.

 g.
-The Complainant and the Respondent will be permitted to each have an advisor who is a current member of the Luther College Community and who is not an attorney, present during the hearing; however, the advisor will not participate directly in the hearing.
+The complainant and the respondent will be permitted to each have an advisor who is a current member of the Luther College Community and who is not an attorney, present during the hearing; however, the advisor will not participate directly in the hearing.

-b.
-The Hearing Board may find that the Code of Conduct/Discriminatory and Harassing Conduct Policy has been violated; the Director of Student Rights and Responsibilities, in consultation with the hearing board, may impose disciplinary sanction(s) as outlined in the Code of Conduct and/or take other appropriate action.
+c.
+The Director of Student Rights and Responsibilities may refer the case to the Hearing Board.
+If the Hearing Board finds that the Code of Conduct and/or the Bias Incident, Hate Act, Hate Crime, Discrimination, and Harassment Policy has been violated the Hearing Board, in consultation with the Director of Student Rights and Responsibilities, shall impose sanction(s) as outlined in the Code of Conduct and/or take other appropriate action.

-d.
-The Hearing Board may conclude that information about the case was insufficient or contradictory and a decision cannot be reached; if that is the case, the complaint will be dismissed.
+2. The Hearing Board may conclude that information about the case was insufficient or contradictory and a decision cannot be reached; if that is the case, the complaint will be dismissed.
 Please note that the standard of proof that applies to a Hearing Board proceeding is a "preponderance of evidence" (which means a determination of "more likely than not").

-6. Complainants and Respondents will be notified in writing about the Hearing Board decision.
+6. Complainants and respondents will be notified in writing about the Hearing Board decision.

 V. Appeals Process